Find a doctor

-The team at doctors.com.au understands the importance of choosing the right doctor.
+The team at doctors.com.au understands the importance of being able to find a doctor.
 Good medical care is now as much about preventing illness as it is about treating it – which is why doctors.com.au was created.
 We have been speaking to both doctors and patients and have learnt that you are more likely to get better sooner if you choose the right doctor for you.

 How do you choose the right doctor?

 Finding the right doctor is one of the most important decisions you’ll make. doctors.com.au can help you find the right one.
-It is important that you choose a doctor that you trust and feel comfortable with, you want to be able to feel as though you can work together to improve your health, so take the time to search.
-Start searching now.
+It is important is that you choose a doctor that you trust and feel comfortable with, you want to be able to feel as though you can work together to improve your health, so take the time to search.